markleve/Python_kode/biosim_project/README.rst

 The whole island is surrounded by ocean, and only two species of animals live there, herbivores and carnivores.

-The "BioSim_project_description.pdf" file described the project task and guidelines for the project.
-To run the program, run the "check_sim.py" file.
-A simulation of herbivores and carnivores living together on the island will then appear.
-An example of the simulation if found in the "simulation_example.mp4" file.

 Contents
 --------
+    - BioSim_project_description.pdf: a file describing the project task and guidelines
+    - check_sim.py: main file to run the program.
+A simulation of herbivores and carnivores living together on the island will then appear
+    - simulation_example.mp4: an example of the simulation appearing when running the main file

     - biosim: the biosim Python package
     - doc: project documentation.
-To access documentation online, click on the "index.html" file.
+To access documentation online, click on the "index.html" file
     - examples: more examples for using the package